OPM610 - Production Scheduling and Inventory Management

 |Schools offering this subject|

-OPM 610 introduces the student to Inventory Management, Production Planning Techniques and Lean Production Principles.
-Besic statistical tools that enable effective decision making in production and supply chain situations are also examined.
+This course introduces the student to Inventory Management, Production Planning Techniques and Lean Production Principles.
+Basic statistical tools that enable effective decision making in production and supply chain situations are also examined.
 A major challenge today in industry is the effective management of inventory.
 While inventory is necessary for most firms, maintaining the optimum type and quantity is a constant dilemma.
 Students will learn how to effectively manage inventory in order to optimize operational performance.

-This is a core subject for the BAD Operations Management specialization, as well as a Professional Option for 5th and 6th semester students of other programs.
+Note: This is a core subject for the Business Administration - Operations Management (BAO) specialization, as well as a Professional Option for 5th and 6th semester students of other programs.

 Upon successful completion of this subject the student will be able to: